 brew install pkg-config gcc readline sqlite gdbm freetype libpng

 Install Essentia’s dependencies:

-Install python environment using Homebrew (Note that you are advised to do as described here and there are good reasons to do so.
-You will most probably encounter installation errors when using python/numpy preinstalled with OSX.):
+Install Python environment using Homebrew (Note that you are advised to do as described here and there are good reasons to do so.
+You will most probably encounter installation errors when using Python/NumPy preinstalled with macOS.):

 master branch is the most updated version of Essentia in development

-Go into its source code directory and start by configuring it:
+Go into its source code directory and start by configuring the build: